Adi-ti09/TextEmotionClassification/README.md

               5. Error propagation: The project uses pre-trained models and datasets, which may contain errors or biases that can propagate to the final results.

 ## **Contributing**
-          We welcome contributions to the Text Emotion Classification project
+          I welcome contributions to the Text Emotion Classification project.